As a tenant there are certain responsibilities which fall on you, much like there is with your landlord or letting agent.

 If you are living with a resident landlord, you are a lodger and not a tenant.
 Therefore a very different set of rules apply.

 We strongly advisable that you understand what your rights and responsibilities are as a lodger.
-Be aware that a resident landlord does not need to protect any deposit monies you pay.
-If you are unable to agree a refund amount at the end then you will have to pursue the resident landlord through the small claims court.
-This is often costly and not a practical solution.
+Please be aware that a resident landlord does not need to protect any deposit monies you pay.

 A resident landlord does not require a possession order to evict you and can give you as little as 24 hours' notice to vacate your accommodation.
 Make sure that you have a signed agreement in place with the landlord to offer you a level of protection and that you have discussed all the house rules before you sign up and move in.